CADRE Dispatch

 In my gun, I had no problems, not a single malfunction.
 I honestly expected a few from the Federal frangible stuff, but I didn’t run into a single problem.
 As far as I could tell, the entire class ran malfunction-free.
 If the PDP can run frangible, it can run anything.

 I loved the PDP, and it convinced me to get my own.
 I’m going with a standard model instead of the F-Series.
 During the two days of intensive training, it quickly felt like a gun I’d been shooting forever.
-The crisp trigger, excellent ergonomics, high reliability, and killer accuracy sold me on the gun.
+The crisp Performance Duty Trigger, excellent ergonomics, high reliability, and killer accuracy sold me on the gun.

 Get the Safariland Newsletter